RedaRawi/bNAb-ReP/README.md

   2. Copy directories alignments and models in the current path, where you are intending to execute the script

 ### Execute in the command line
-R --vanilla < run_bNAb-ReP_v1.1-3.R VRC01 testing.fasta /usr/local/bin/mafft OUTPUT
+R --vanilla < run_bNAb-ReP_v1.1-3.R VRC01 testing.fasta mafft OUTPUT

 ### Result
 Results will be saved in OUTPUT_probabilities.txt.
 For each sequence in the input alignment file a probability value between 0-1 is calculated, with higher values corresponding to neutralization sensitivity.